Half-People/HPCS2/README.md

 # HPCS2

 - The purpose of this project is only to learn cheating and anti-cheating.
 How you use this project has nothing to do with the author.
+- 100% not VAC (this hack only read)
+- maby you like this video you can give me like or add my dc : )
+- The purpose of this project is only to learn cheating and anti-cheating.
+- How you use this project has nothing to do with the author.

 video :
 [YouTube](https://www.youtube.com/watch?v=pVb7yktltYQ&t=106s)